Skip to main content

 Categories at a glance

-chain_infrastructure carries zero weight in Phase 1 and is included so the schema is stable — its weight becomes non-zero in Phase 2B, at which point existing clients keep working without any code changes.
+chain_infrastructure carries zero weight today and is included so the schema is stable — its weight may become non-zero in a future scheme version, at which point existing clients keep working without any code changes.
 The weights always sum to 1.00.
-In Phase 1 the six live categories carry the full weight (chain_infrastructure is 0.00).
-In Phase 2B, when chain_infrastructure gains weight, the live-category weights are rebalanced downward to make room — so the total stays 1.00 rather than the new category being added on top.
+Today the six live categories carry the full weight (chain_infrastructure is 0.00).
+If chain_infrastructure gains weight in a future scheme version, the live-category weights are rebalanced downward to make room — so the total stays 1.00 rather than the new category being added on top.

 Composite derivation